ZSolarDev/ZSolarDev/README.md

 # Hey There!
 I'm ZSolarDev, Solar for short.
-This is my githup profile!
+This is my github profile!
 If you want to contact me, do so at my discord, @zsolar1.
 ![](https://github.com/ZSolarDev/ZSolarDev/blob/main/Banner.png)
 ## What I do...
 I code, make music, and I'm learning art and 3d modeling.

 I code in Haxeflixel and Psych Engine Lua.
 I mod a game called Friday Night Funkin (fnf for short,) But I'm not available for any mods right now.
 I'm actually working on a lot more projects then intended, and I'm kinda sad about that.
 I want to get into game development, but It seems that ill be very busy before I can get to what I really want to do. :<

 About art, I'm currently learning it.
-Ive gotten a bit of progress, but nothing so major I would like to show it.
+I've gotten a bit of progress, but nothing so major I would like to show it.
 So instead, I'll talk about my music.
-I'm also learning it, but I'm a lot more expirenced.
+I'm also learning it, but I'm a lot more experienced.
 About 1.5 years to be more specific.
 I don't really make fnf songs, but I'm trying to get more into hip hop/trap, but mainly edm music.

 ## What I'm working on
 |Projects|Learning|